ibm-cloud-docs/cephaas/getting_help_and_support.md

 If you still can't resolve the problem, you can open a support case.
-For more information, see [Creating support cases](/docs/account?topic=account-open-case&interface=ui#creating-support-case){: external}.
-And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback){: external}.
+For more information, see [Creating support cases](/docs/account?topic=account-open-case#creating-support-case).
+And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).